 RCR is a recommended course designed for any Harvard-affiliated individuals.
 Fulfilling the National Science Foundation (NSF) and National Institute of Health (NIH) requirements for RCR instruction, the sessions utilize interactive presentations and engaging discussions with Harvard faculty and staff on a variety of research topics and practices.

-The next session of RCR will be in January 2019.
-We will post the exact dates/times and location for the next course later this Fall.
+The last session of RCR was held January 14-16, 2019.
+We will post the exact dates/times and location for the next course later this spring.

 Responsible Conduct of Research (RCR)

 This course fulfills the National Science Foundation and National Institutes of Health requirements for formal Responsible Conduct of Research instruction.

 For NIH: All undergraduates, graduate students, postdoctoral fellows, and junior faculty supported by early career awards and training grants.

 For NSF: NSF expects institutions to be able to verify that those students (undergraduates and graduates) and postdoctoral researchers who receive NSF funds (support from salary and/or stipends to conduct research on NSF grants) will obtain RCR training.

 See this page for specific grant requirements of NIH and NSF.